puppetlabs/trapperkeeper/README.md

 to start because there will be duplicate versions of classes/namespaces on the classpath.

-Plugins are specified via a command-line arugument:
+Plugins are specified via a command-line argument:
 `--plugins /path/to/plugins/directory`; every .jar file in that directory will be added to the classpath by trapperkeeper.